 Above is the definition as regarding a camera strait out of the dictionary.
 Note the "especially" part.
-Wendy knew I was take a few pictures of course.
+Wendy knew I was taking a few pictures of course.
 While in the course of some activity or antoher there's a gray area on "subject's knowledge".
-This is especially true when during that activity there are parts with and without camera and picture making.
+This is especially true when during that activity there are parts with and without cameras and picture making.

-I'd venture to say that there's a fluidity in whoever's in front of the camera's awareness and knowledge of picture making.
+I'd venture to say that there's a fluidity in awareness and knowledge of picture making.
 Sometimes there's a consciousness and sometimes there's not.
 The longer the time spent and especially with great periods of time not making pictures the more this seems fluid.

 We're talking about the person in front of the camera above in terms of awareness.
 Obviously a huge factor in what pictures look like.
 That is linked directly with the viewer of the picture as well right?
 If the subject is aware there's indicators that make the viewer aware that the subject is aware.
 So why the sub-title.
 Well let's just say that's a bit of hyperbole.

 Going just a bit deeper, there's tons of ways to manipulate things to look candid and many ways of manipulating the viewer in terms of subject awareness.
 I think there's at least two posts here discussing those factors.
 What's difficult is that actual candid part which I play with a lot in this project.
 I'm coming to a point were I don't think it's an either/or proposition when I eventually put some of my raw material together or when I make additional pictures as I once thought it was.
 At this point I think it's a careful selection of both that tells the story I want to tell.

 So far all the random image selections included are that fluidity of consciousness.
 In some ways due to the fact that we were done "making pictures" from earlier and were just goofing around.
 The bigger part was some degree of intricate activity W. was engaged in with the hardware.
 If we fast forward a little bit where there's a bit less activity we'll get the opposite.